Skullybutcher/Bharatbuilds/docs/auth.md

 `AWS::Cognito::UserPoolUser` declared in `infra/template.yaml` (`DemoAdmin`,
 confirmation SUPPRESS), attached to `pp-admins` (`DemoAdminMembership`).
-CloudFormation cannot set a password, so `infra/deploy.sh` generates a random one, sets it `--permanent`, and prints a `DEMO LOGIN` block exactly once — never written to disk or git, so a lost password means re-running that step (the script prints the manual `admin-set-user-password` fallback, and a `NOTE` when the user is missing on pre-existing stacks).
+CloudFormation cannot set a password, so `infra/deploy.sh` generates a random one, sets it `--permanent`, and prints a `DEMO LOGIN` block exactly once, never written to disk or git, so a lost password means re-running that step (the script prints the manual `admin-set-user-password` fallback, and a `NOTE` when the user is missing on pre-existing stacks).
 As a `pp-admins` member the demo login unlocks Gates 2/3 (patch approve + activation) on top of everything `pp-reviewers` can do; there is no reviewer demo account, so Gate-1 review on the deployed demo goes through the same admin login.
-Never commit, screenshot, or stream the password — rotate it with `admin-set-user-password` after the demo window.
+Never commit, screenshot, or stream the password, rotate it with `admin-set-user-password` after the demo window.

 The public reviewer account is `judge@processpatch.demo` with password